davan690/ColbyEcology.github.io/_posts/2018-11-01-GatesLoss.md

 Last week marine and coral science lost a brilliant scientist, unrelenting advocate for coral, and upstanding human being, Ruth Gates.

-Any attempt that I would even begin make to to describe who she was or her life would be utter drivel compared to Ed Yong's *memoriam*, so I'll guide you to his piece:
+Any attempt that I would even begin make to to describe who she was or her life would be utter drivel compared to Ed Yong's piece in *The Atlantic*, so I'll guide you there:

 [The Fight for Corals Loses Its Great Champion](https://www.theatlantic.com/science/archive/2018/10/optimist-who-believed-saving-corals/574240/)